DDG Type 45: Britain’s Shrinking Air Defense Fleet

 - D37 HMS Duncan

 The first of class HMS Daring successfully completed contractor-led sea trials in September 2008, and Royal Navy sea trials in July 2009.
-D32 Daring was formally handed over to the Royal Navy in December 2009, and achieved limited operational capability in February 2010.
-HMS Daring did not fire her 1st air defense missile, however, until May 2011.
-HMS Daring’s 1st mission began in January 2012.
+D32 Daring was formally handed over to the Royal Navy in December 2009, over 2 years later than planned. and achieved limited operational capability in February 2010.
+HMS Daring did not fire her 1st air defense missile, however, until May 2011, which makes for an arguable slippage of 3.5 years.
+HMS Daring’s 1st mission began in January 2012, but full capability for even this 1st ship of class may have to wait until 2014.

 HMS Dauntless completed her 2nd set of contractor-led sea trials in summer 2009, was handed over in December 2009, and was commissioned in June 2010 – at which point, the ship’s primary air defense system wasn’t operational yet.
 She is now considered to be operational.

 HMS Diamond began sea trials in October 2009, was handed over in September 2010, and was commissioned in May 2011.
 She was deemed ready for operations in December 2011.

 HMS Dragon’s contractor-led trials began in summer 2010.
 She arrived in Portsmouth in September 2011, and was commissioned into the fleet in April 2012.

 HMS Defender was launched onto the Clyde in October 2009, and completed initial contractor sea trials in November 2011.
 She completed 2nd sea trials in April 2012, and was commissioned in March 2013.

 The 1st construction block of D37 Duncan was moved to berth in January 2010, and Duncan was formally launched in October 2010.
 First sea trials have taken place, and she sailed into her home port of Portsmouth in March 2013.
-Commissioning is expected by the end of 2013, or in 2014.
+Commissioning took place at the the end of December 2013.

 The Daring Class